benbodhi/nftcsv/README.md

 ## Prerequisites

-Before you begin, make sure you have Python 3.6 or later installed on your system.
+Before you begin, make sure you have the following:

+1. Python 3.6 or later installed on your system.
 You can check your Python version by running the following command in your terminal (Command Prompt on Windows, Terminal on macOS/Linux):

 `python3 --version`

 If you don't have Python installed or your version is older than 3.6, you can download the latest version from the official website: https://www.python.org/downloads/

+2. An Etherscan account with an API key:

+a.
+Sign up for a free Etherscan account at https://etherscan.io/register.

+b.
+Once you have registered and logged in, navigate to the "API-KEYs" tab in your account settings, or visit https://etherscan.io/myapikey directly.

+c.
+Click on "Add" to create a new API key.
+You can give it a name to help you remember its purpose (e.g., "NFT Wallet CSV Exporter").

+d.
+Copy the generated API key and keep it handy, as you'll need to add it to the `config.ini` file later.

+Now that you have Python installed and an Etherscan API key, you can proceed with the installation and configuration steps.

 ## Installation